 Eat + Drink

-Welcome to our exciting new partnership with Eater.
-For this weekly Friday column, Eater editor Paolo Lucchesi gives his opinionated report on all the restaurant news that's fit to print, including chef gossip, a bit of PlumpJackin', hot openings, sad closings, and even some Top Chef updates.
+Welcome back to our partnership with Eater.
+For this weekly Friday column, Eater editor Paolo Lucchesi gives his report on all the restaurant news that's fit to print, including the game-changing exit of Frank Bruni, Thomas Keller contests, kitchen gossip, and the neverending chronicles of Luisa Hanson.

 If anyone has the inside scoop when it comes to the Ferry Plaza Farmers market it's Lulu Meyer, associate director of market operations at CUESA.
 You'll see her at the market, rain or shine.
 Every week, she'll be giving us her short list for the market—just in time for Saturday shopping.
 Go to cuesa.org for more information about farmers, what's in season and market goings-on.